azavea/franklin/deployment/copilot/README.md

     ```
     dbName:
         Description: "The DB_NAME exported as env var for the API container"
-        Value: !Join ["", ['{{resolve:secretsmanager:', !Ref franklinapiclusterAuroraSecret, ":SecretString:dbname}}"]]
+        Value: !Join ["", ['{{resolve:secretsmanager:', !Ref apiclusterAuroraSecret, ":SecretString:dbname}}"]]
     dbHost:
         Description: "The DB_HOST exported as env var for the API container"
-        Value: !Join ["", ['{{resolve:secretsmanager:', !Ref franklinapiclusterAuroraSecret, ":SecretString:host}}"]]
+        Value: !Join ["", ['{{resolve:secretsmanager:', !Ref apiclusterAuroraSecret, ":SecretString:host}}"]]
     dbUser:
         Description: "The DB_USER exported as env var for the API container"
-        Value: !Join ["", ['{{resolve:secretsmanager:', !Ref franklinapiclusterAuroraSecret, ":SecretString:username}}"]]
+        Value: !Join ["", ['{{resolve:secretsmanager:', !Ref apiclusterAuroraSecret, ":SecretString:username}}"]]
     dbPassword:
         Description: "The DB_PASSWORD exported as env var for the API container"
-        Value: !Join ["", ['{{resolve:secretsmanager:', !Ref franklinapiclusterAuroraSecret, ":SecretString:password}}"]]
+        Value: !Join ["", ['{{resolve:secretsmanager:', !Ref apiclusterAuroraSecret, ":SecretString:password}}"]]
     ```

 5. `copilot env init`

     This will create a new environment where the serivces will live.
-After answering the questions as below, it will link your named profile to the application to be deployed, create the common infrastructure that's shared between the services such as a VPC, an Application Load Balancer, and an ECS Cluster etc.
+After answering the questions as below, it will link your named profile to the application to be deployed, create the common infrastructure that's shared between the services such as a VPC, an Application Load Balancer, and an ECS Cluster etc. Under the hood, on CloudFormation, it wil create a stack for cross-regional resources to support the CodePipeline for this workspace, and a stack for the environment template for infrastructure shared among Copilot workloads.

     ```
     $ copilot env init